A new year often brings fresh goals and packed calendars, but in the rush to do more, it’s easy to overlook the benefits of balance.

-Here are three simple strategies to help you protect your mental health without needing to overhaul your routine:
+Here are three simple strategies to help you manage your time well and keep a healthy mindset:

 Set and stick to your boundaries

 Creating structure around your time helps reduce stress and prevent burnout.
-This might mean setting limits on meetings, turning off notifications during personal hours, or carving out time for meals and breaks.
+This might involve setting limits on meetings, turning off notifications during personal hours, or allocating time for meals and breaks.
 Boundaries aren’t about restriction but about making space for what matters most.

 Try this: Use a calendar to block off time for work, rest, personal time, and hobbies.
 Treat those blocks as non-negotiable appointments with yourself.